Breaking news: findent now supports coco preprocessor statements AND can convert from free to fixed format.

 - indents fixed and free format, the amount of indent decided by the user

 - indenting is increased at 'subroutine', 'module', 'function', 'select case', 'do', and so on, and decreased as appropriate

 - is capable to convert from fixed format to free format, and the other way around

-- is capable to complete 'end' statements as 'end subroutine' or 'end module' statements to facilitate the conversion from Fortran-77 to Fortran-90
+- is capable to convert 'end' statements to 'end subroutine', 'end program' or 'end module' statements to facilitate the conversion from Fortran-77 to Fortran-90

-- does not 'beautify' the source: if I put 3 spaces somewhere within a line, they should be preserved
+- does not 'beautify' the source: if I put 3 spaces somewhere in the middle of a line, they should be preserved

 - does not break long lines: every decent compiler can handle long lines

 - is capable to process 'tabbed input' (i.e. a tab is used in the first 6 characters of a fixed-format Fortran line)